 Career Technical Education Credential

-In order to clear the Preliminary Credential, CTE teachers participate in the North Coast School of Education’s North Coast Teacher Induction Program (NCTIP).
+In order to clear the Preliminary Credential, CTE teachers participate in NCSOE’s Designated Subjects CTE Credential Program.
 Each teaching credential has a unique set of standards that must be met in order to obtain the California Clear Credential.
-Besides Induction, CTE teachers need to meet additional credential requirements.
-Upon completion of NCTIP’s Teacher Induction Program and additional credential requirements, CTE teachers are eligible to apply for their Clear Credential.
+Upon completion of NCSOE's Designated Subjects Program and any additional credential requirements, CTE teachers are eligible to apply for their Clear Credential.

 - CTE Preliminary Application